Guide to Entering and Winning Mail-In Sweepstakes

 Enter Sweepstakes by Mail Can Help You Win More Often

-Mail-in sweepstakes are giveaways which accept entries by postal mail.
+Mail-in sweepstakes are giveaways that accept entries by postal mail.
 Some of these giveaways have several entry methods, such as online entry forms and social media entries, while others only accept snail mail entries.
 Others have mail-in components to their giveaways, such as an option to send away for free codes by mail instead of getting them by making a purchase.

 For many years, most sweepstakes received their entries by mail.
 When the internet started gaining popularity, many companies turned to online sweepstakes for their promotions.
 This has created an opportunity for people who enter by mail.